dbierer/php-class-notes/apache-nov-2017.md

 ## GENERAL NOTES
 * RE: Dynamic Shared Objects: http://httpd.apache.org/docs/2.4/dso.html
 * RE: RewriteMap: http://httpd.apache.org/docs/2.4/mod/mod_rewrite.html#mapfunc
+* RE: config section / httpd.conf: need to talk about <Location> and <Directory> directives

 ## FEEDBACK
 * from Francois Dupras to All Participants: the steps of this entire modules is weird, I had to go back and forth a few times